All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 The -2 DX for being under a Flight spell is in addition to the modifiers listed on page 133 and is overcome by learning the Flight Expertise talent(below).

 Stone Flesh (and Iron and Diamond) is very uncomfortable under armor.
-Double the DX penalty for all armor worn while under this spell.
+Double the DX penalty for all armor (but not shields) worn while under this spell.
 Note that this can be cast in a hostile sense to hinder an enemy, but only by making him almost invulnerable to attack.

 The subject of a Stop spell can change facing, but not altitude.
 This change is gentle enough to not damage someone in free fall.
 The restart into falling after the spell expires is also gentle enough to remove 10 yards from the remaining falling damage, if any.
 Flying figures are at their usual half-MA for "takeoff" on their first turn after being stopped in midair.
 A figure would fall about 125 yards towards Earth in the five seconds it takes to cast this spell.
 Subtract 10 yards for every point in your margin of success over zero when casting this spell on yourself.